nehadebbadg/documentation/source/index.html.md

 let max = api.kittens.get(2);
 ```

-> The above command returns JSON structured like this:
+> The above command returns file list as array objects like this:

 ```json
 {